-An electrical cable--also called a power cable--is used to transmit electrical power.
-Electrical cables provide connection and allow power stations, wired computer networks, televisions and telephones to work.
+An electrical cable, or power cable, is used to transmit electrical power.
+Electrical cables provide connection and allow power stations, wired computer networks, televisions, telephones and other electricity-powered devices to work.
 There are many types of electrical cables that differ in configuration, size and performance.

 Components of Electrical Cables

 All electrical cables consist of at least two conducting wires and an outer protective jacket.
 For medium to high power cables that carry high voltages, the conducting wires within the outer protective jacket may individually be enclosed in insulating sheaths.
 Electrical conductors are commonly made of copper.
 Synthetic polymers make the outer jacket and protective, insulating material.

 A coaxial electrical cable has a copper-plated core, surrounded by a dielectric insulator.
 A woven shield of copper surrounds the insulating layer, which is finally wound by an outmost plastic sheath.
 Coaxial cables differ in size, performance, flexibility, power handling capabilities and cost.
 They are used to connect home audio and video equipment, television networks and components of a local area network.
 Hard line, leaky cable, RG/6, twin-axial, biaxial and semi-rigid are types of coaxial cables.